tkukurin/Lab.Bioinformatics/README.md

 java -jar ./target/bioinf-1.0-SNAPSHOT.jar [reference.fa] [query.fa]
 ```

-If everything goes well, read data should be output to `./query.fa-out.txt` (note that the FASTA
+If everything goes well, read data should be output to `./[query-location].fa-out.txt` (note that
-file name is suffixed by `out.txt`.
+the FASTA file name is just query filename suffixed by `-out.txt`.

 ## Testing
 If you would like to run a sample test of the functionality, under `./helpers` there are two